Quantum Trajectories. Spectral Gap, Quasi-compactness & Limit Theorems: Proof of the spectral gap, Theorem

 \subsection{Peripheral spectrum}

 In \cite[\S 9]{He95}, the concepts of period and cycles are introduced for arbitrary quasi-compact Markov kernels.
 This article being in french and our model allowing us to explicitly prove the peripheral spectrum is a finite subgroup of $U(1)$ and simple, we prefer an explicit proof.
 It also has the upside of providing an explicit expression for the space $\mathcal F$ of Definition~\ref{DefQCompact}.
-The interested reader can prove the results, except the explicit description of $\mathcal F$, using \cite[\S 9]{He95}.
+The interested reader can prove the results, except the explicit description of $\mathcal F$, using \cite[\S 9]{He95}. {Note that related results appeared earlier in~\cite[\S~8]{krein1948linear}}.

 First, since $\Pi$ is a contraction on $(C^0(\sta,\cc),\|.\|_\infty)$, its peripheral eigenvalues are semi-simple.
 This is expressed in the following lemma which is a consequence of the fact that $\sup_n\Vert \Pi^n\Vert<\infty$.
 In particular, the operator $\Pi$ is said to be of diagonal type \cite[Proposition III.1]{HeHe01} \begin{lemma} Assume {\bf (Pur)} holds.
 Let $z\in U(1)$ be an eigenvalue of $\Pi$.
 Then its algebraic and geometric multiplicities are equal. \end{lemma}